 Four Seasons Tented Camp Golden Triangle, Thailand

 Thailand has more than its fair share of jaw-droppingly gorgeous hotels, not to mention beaches, but one of its best isn’t even near the turquoise water.
 This super unique Four Seasons is so intimate you might just know everyone’s names by the end of your stay, that is if you even feel motivated to leave the seductive confines of your plush tent.
-The rescued elephants, though, might just work their magic though.
+The rescued elephants, though, might just work their magic.

 The Ranch at Rock Creek, Montana